MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 - **Connect using a certificate thumbprint**:

+  > [!NOTE]
+  > The CertificateThumbprint parameter is supported only in Microsoft Windows.

   The certificate needs to be installed on the computer where you're running the command.
 The certificate should be installed in the user certificate store.

   - <u>Exchange Online PowerShell</u>: